OriginTrail/ReadTheDocs/source/node-setup.rst

 Important Notes
 -----------------
+First time you run your node in .env don't forget to run ``npm run bootstrap`` to apply that configuration.

 Every time you change your configuration in .env don't forget to run ``npm run config`` to apply that configuration.